OWASP Top 10 - Broken Access Control

 Owasp Juice Shop

-If everything is set up correctly, we will now see the OWASP Juice Shop home page and can begin the first challenge.
+If everything is set up correctly, we will now see the homepage of the OWASP Juice Shop and can start with the first challenge.

 Note: The following attacks including the solutions can also be found in the OWASP Juice Shop documentation: